criipto/docs-old/eid-specifics/order-dk-mitid.md

 {% iconnote info %}

-**MitID is expected to go live in mid-August 2021**
+**MitID is expected to go live in October 2021**

-The first person to be issued a MitID is planned for mid August 2021.
+The first person to be issued a MitID is planned for October 2021 and that's when MitID start appearing side-by-side with NemID in production.
 All the holders of NemID will then be migrated gradually to MitID during the following 6-9 months.

-You can start ordering MitID for production from June 2021.
-More on the process will be provided here.

 {% endiconnote %}